main

 random_state=(

-args.random_state + 10 if args.random_state else args.random_state
+args.random_state + 10 if args.random_state is not None else None

 ),